Right simple singularities in positive characteristic: Modality

-represents a formally semiuniversal deformation of $f$ with trivial section with respect to right (resp. contact) equivalence.
-Moreover, it is right (resp. contact) complete. \end{proposition} \begin{proof} We first show that $F$ represents a formally semiuniversal deformation of $f$ with trivial section with respect to right (resp. contact) equivalence.
-Indeed in \cite[Proposition 2.7]{BGM12} it is shown that the tangent space to the base space of the semiuniversal deformation with trivial section is $\mathfrak{m}/\mathfrak{m}\cdot j(f)$ (resp. $\mathfrak{m}/\langle f\rangle +\mathfrak{m}\cdot j(f)$).
+is (an algebraic representative of) a formally versal deformation of $f$ with trivial section with respect to right (resp. contact) equivalence, which is semi-universal if the system $\{g_i\}$ is a basis.
+This unfolding is right (resp. contact) complete. \end{proposition}

+\begin{proof} We first show that if $\{g_i\}$ is a basis, then $F$ represents a formally semiuniversal deformation of $f$ with trivial section with respect to right (resp. contact) equivalence.
+Indeed we may consider $F$ as a deformation of $f$ over $K[[{\bf t}]]:=K[[t_1,\ldots,t_l]]$.
+It is shown in \cite[Prop.
+2.7]{BGM12} that the tangent space to the base space of the semiuniversal deformation with trivial section is $\mathfrak{m}/\mathfrak{m}\cdot j(f)$ (resp. $\mathfrak{m}/\langle f\rangle +\mathfrak{m}\cdot j(f)$).
 The proof of the existence of a semiuniversal deformation in \cite{KaS72} or \cite[Thm.
 II.1.16]{GLS06} can be easily adapted to deformations with section, showing the versality of $F$ and hence proving the first claim.